Oliteka/alx-system_engineering-devops/0x00-shell_basics/README.md

 'ls la. ..' lists hiddden files in a long format in different dir.
 'file' prints the file type
 'ln -s' symbolic links of files
+'cp -un *html' copies html files that never existed in a dir.